 We knew what kind of technology they wanted on day one, but these industries are changing quickly and constantly,” said Campa.
 “Five, ten years later, the technology may be dramatically different, so the institute is designed to be very flexible.”

-All elements of the institute, from the VR caves to the augmented reality labs and post-production studios, have successfully undergone changes and upgrades since the building’s opening.
-This thoughtful approach ensures that the building remains current and continues to nurture talent for years to come.
+All elements of the institute, from VR caves to augmented reality labs and post-production studios, have successfully undergone changes and upgrades since the building’s opening.
+Thoughtful innovation center design at the start has allowed the building to keep up with changing needs.

 Students gain hands-on experiences in the film and VR fields at the Creative Media Industries Institute.